smherwig/phoenix-timeserver/README.md

 Timeserver Measurements
 -----------------------

+These benchmarks use the timeserver.
+These benchmarks can take a long time to run, so consider performing only 10,000 calls rather than one million.

 ### <a name="microbench-timeserver-sgx"/>SGX

-The manifest file `~/src/phoenix/timeserver/bench/timebench.conf` should look
+The manifest file `~/src/phoenix/timeserver/bench/timebench.conf` should appear
-like:
+as:

 ```
 DEBUG off